grpc/proposal/A59-audit-logging.md

         },
         "typed_config": {
           "description": "The typed config for the audit_log."
-            "This needs to be a json object mapped from google.protobuf.Any" "proto message.",
+            "This needs to be a json object mapped from google.protobuf.Struct" "proto message.",
           "type": "object",
         }